Administration and Front Office

-Chris Rapoza, 5th Grade
+Chris Rapoza, 5th and 6th Grade

 Christine Rapoza has her Bachelor’s degree in Elementary Education and Special Education.
 She has her Master’s degree from Lyndon State College in Teaching Science.
 Christine has taught grades 1-7 and has enjoyed teaching every grade level.
 She enjoys being outdoors in Vermont while biking, hiking and visiting many of Vermont’s wonderful places like the rock quarries, mountains and rivers.
 She has enjoyed exploring Vermont with her family and friends.

-Nick DeCaro, 6th Grade
+Nick DeCaro, 7th and 8th Grade

 Nick is a 2010 graduate of the University of Vermont with a B.S. in Elementary Education.
 He loves to coach and pass on his passion for sports to the students of Danville.
 When not at school, he enjoys spending time with his beautiful wife and daughter.

-Jessica Settles, 7th & 8th Grade Language Arts
+Jessica Settles, 7th & 8th Grade